cedaro/grunt-wp-i18n/README.md

 #### Local Config

-Gruntfile.js is shared between anyone working on a project, however, developers developers may wish to save their i18n tools in a custom location.
-To do so, save the `i18nToolsPath` in a `config.json` file in the project directory.
+Options defined in Gruntfile.js are shared between anyone working on a project, however, developers may wish to save their i18n tools in a custom location.
+To do so, add the `i18nToolsPath` in a `config.json` file in the project directory.
 This file may contain other local configuration options or sensitive data, so it should not be checked in to version control.

 ```json
 {